Donate and be a LegendCup Hero! Legendcup's hosting, domain, equipment costs and other MR related projects are funded by fans like you!

 Official Cup tournaments: (Week 4 in March, June, September, December) are used to increase your monster’s Class, and promote your monster to the next level of tournaments & difficulty.
 If you haven’t beaten that level yet, it will also increase your Breeder Grade which serves as one of several things to progress the game.

 Non-Official tournaments: Any tournament that is NOT an Official Cup won’t raise your monster’s Grade or Breeder Grade, but will reward more money, or items that can be sold for money, or even a few tournaments that are story driven to help unlock some of the hidden breeds that you don’t yet have access to.
-Feel free to sell any Disc Chips you get for extra money on top of the prize money.
+Feel free to sell any CD Fragments you get for extra money on top of the prize money.

 Battles reduce stress but cause fatigue.
 If your monster is tired before entering a tournament, use a Taffy to get back into shape (or rest the week before).
 Use a Taffy after battle to recover the fatigue and you can immediately resume your Work schedule, otherwise you’ll likely need to rest if you can’t afford it yet.